danyweis/gitAndGitHub/README.md

 _**Before making a `git revert` make sure that the team you are working with knows that you made a mistake so you can do the revert with no problem.**_

-Revert does a kind of _undo_ while creating a ne commit
+Revert does a kind of _undo_ while creating a new commit

 # SSH Key